Climbing & Bouldering Wall

 Member looking up at Mt.
 Mendota Climbing wall at Bakke

-In this Top Rope Belay clinic, you will learn how to tie in and belay another climber.
 Our trained staff will teach you everything you need to know about belaying.
+No experience or gear required.

 Climbing wall events are a great way to meet other climbers, learn new techniques, and challenge yourself in a fun and supportive environment.
 Whether you’re a beginner or an experienced climber, there’s an event out there for you!